About the Journal

 History and Indexing

-The Thai Journal of Public Health is a peer-reviewed journal, which was founded in 1970, under the name Journal of Public Health.
+The Thai Journal of Public Health is a peer-reviewed journal, which was founded by the Faculty of Public Health, Mahidol University, Thailand, in 1970, under the name Journal of Public Health.
 It operates a double-blind peer review process.
 The name Thai Journal of Public Health was adopted starting from volume 49, issue number 3 (Sep-Dec 2019).
 The journal is currently listed in the Thai-Journal Citation Index Center (TCI) and is striving to achieve Scopus indexing by 2022.
-It was first registered on the TCI in 2012 and is classified under TCI class I. The journal was also invited to the Asian Citation Index (ACI) in 2016.
-Over the past 6 years, a ratio of 30:70 publications were produced by authors affiliated with the Faculty of Public Health, Mahidol University, in contrast with authors affiliated with other Mahidol University faculties or other institutions.
+It was first registered on the TCI in 2012 and is classified under TCI Tier 1.
+The journal was also invited to the Asian Citation Index (ACI) in 2016.
+From 2019 to 2021, 27% of publications were from authors affiliated with the Faculty of Public Health, Mahidol University, in contrast with 73% from authors affiliated with other Mahidol University faculties or other institutions.
+Almost 9% of articles had authors affiliated with institutions outside of Thailand.
 Its Thai Journal Impact Factor has trebled in the last 5 years.
 The most recently available Thai Journal Impact Factor for the journal was 0.345 (2018).

 Aim and Scope

 The Thai Journal of Public Health is focused on all disciplines of public health:

 ¤ Microbiology ¤ Parasitology and entomology

 ¤ Biostatistics ¤ Public health administration